 From that decision arose the need to find lodging without breaking the bank.
 While on the Camino, I expected to be paying somewhere between 5 and 12 euros for a bed each night.
 Could I come anywhere close to that for my non-Camino days?
 Dream on!
 Yet my madrileño friend Jesús warned me that May is an extremely busy month in Madrid and that I shouldn’t put off finding accommodations.
 More bullet-biting and decision-making.
 First there was Sitges (Teresa’s hometown, about half an hour south of Barcelona).
 A resort town.
 A beach town.
-A popularv town.
+A popular town.
 When I found a room for about $25/night, I didn’t hesitate long.
 Beautiful it was not, nor did it have a wonderful view.
 But it turned out to be a safe and convenient-enough spot.
 Someone fussier than myself would have wanted something cleaner, quieter, less obviously a case of a woman-renting-a-room-because-she-really-needed-the-income.
 But for me, it was good enough; were I returning to Sitges, I would at least consider staying there again.

-I was a lot more concerned about the room-with-shared-bath that I rented for my five nights in Madrid.
-I clicked on “book” around midnight back in mid-March, not waiting for a response from Jesús as to the suitability of the neighborhood.
+I was a lot more concerned about the “room-with-shared-bath” that I rented for my five nights in Madrid.
+I clicked on “book it” around midnight back in mid-March, not waiting for a response from Jesús as to the suitability of the neighborhood.
 At 17 euros/night, this one seemed too good to be true.
 The reviews, however, had all been good.
 Glowing, in fact, so I booked it.
 Knowing that climbing four floors to the apartment would be in order (wouldn’t I have recently been “across” the Pyrenees?)
 Knowing that I’d be sharing the flat with one “José” (wouldn’t I have been sharing bedrooms with male pilgrims for weeks upon weeks?).
 Knowing that it would take up to 30 minutes to get to the “center of the action” (didn’t I have time as a very available commodity?
 And since when did I crave being “where the action” is?).

 Just to let you know: I lucked out big time!
 The apartment in which I stayed was super-clean, my host extremely helpful–a pilgrim himself years back–giving me suggestions of near-by places to visit that he felt would match my interests.
 The air flowed nicely through the apartment, on whose handy balcony I could dry the clothes I washed and write a post or two while overlooking the city bustle below me.
 José was off to work by 7:20 every morning and gone all day.
 Handy space in his refrigerator for storing the bits of salad and fruit and yogurt that I bought.
 A convenient bus stop with useful destinations a block away, and three different metro lines available within 5-to-10 minutes of walking.
 Romanian, Chinese, and Indian restaurants visible from my balcony.
 Easy enough access to fruit stands and bakeries and banks.
-The noise of the city fading outside my open windows by 11:00 or 12:00 pm.
+The noise of the city fading outside my open windows by 11:00 pm or by midnight at the latest.
 Perfect!
 As perfect as “big city” life can be!

 Because that’s the thing: Madrid is a big city.
 A really big city!
 And as I keep repeating, I am not a big city girl!
 Yes, I missed the countryside!
 The yellow arrows!
 The way I’d been able to walk down the middle of so-called streets because the little pueblos barely had any traffic.
 I wasn’t really keen on going to museums, nor did I want to go shopping.
 So… you are wondering: what did I do?
 Where was I going when I used up those 14 metro/bus tickets?